-This document is submitted for the July 14-17, 2018, event influenced by smoke from the Ferguson Fire, Georges Fire, and Valley Fire in California and Mexico/California border wildfires.
+This document is submitted for July 25-27, 2018, events influenced by smoke from the Ferguson Fire, Georges Fire, Lions Fire, Cranston Fire in California, and other unnamed wildfires in California/Mexico border areas.
 The submittal process began with an Exceptional Events Initial Notification sent to EPA Region 9 on November 30, 2020 (Appendix A).
-With this demonstration package, DES petitions the Regional Administrator for Region 9 of the U.S. Environmental Protection Agency (EPA) to exclude air quality monitoring data for ozone on July 14-17, 2018, from the normal planning and regulatory requirements under the Clean Air Act (CAA) in accordance with the Exceptional Events Rule (EER), codified at 40 CFR 50.1, 50.14, and 51.930.
+With this demonstration package, DES petitions the Regional Administrator for Region 9 of the U.S. Environmental Protection Agency (EPA) to exclude air quality monitoring data for ozone on July 25-27, 2018, from the normal planning and regulatory requirements under the Clean Air Act (CAA) in accordance with the Exceptional Events Rule (EER), codified at 40 CFR 50.1, 50.14, and 51.930.